JarebPeabody10/scripts/README.md

 # Access Policies

 The machines on the internal network are not exposed to the public Internet.
 The Jump-box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses
+Access to this machine is only allowed from the following IP addresses.

 SSH port 22

 Machines within the network can only be accessed by Jump-Box-Provisioner.
-Which machine did you allow to access your ELK VM - Jump-Box-Provisioner.
+Which machine did you allow to access your ELK VM - Jump-Box-Provisioner?

 Private IP address - 10.0.0.4